alcatrazEscapee/Cordy/docs/library.md

 }
 ```

+### Copy `<T> copy(it: T) -> T`

+Computes a deep copy of a given value.
+This has a few additional notes:

+- Recursive and self-referential structures are copied correctly, producing identical references
+- Any mutable collections will be recursively copied, so mutations to the copy will never affect the original
+- It will always be true that `copy a == a` for any value of `a`

 #### (Dict) Default `<K, V> default(x: V, it: dict<K, V>) -> dict<K, V>`

 Sets the default value of `it` to `x`, and then returns `it`.
 This means that any future queries into `it` via the index syntax, if the key is not in the dictionary, will return `x`.